Project-Trains/osm-data-converter/README.md

 Data converter for OSM SHP files.
 Converts from SHP, DBF and PRJ files to JSON and CSV.
 Made for Project Trains.

 ### Contributing
-Thanks for thinking of contributing to this project. smile
+Thanks for thinking of contributing to this project.

 Before sending a Pull Request, please make sure that you're assigned the task on a GitHub issue.